-The Labor Day weekend at the October Country Inn signals the end Summer while also signaling that Fall is just around the corner.
+The Labor Day weekend at the October Country Inn (check us out) signals the end Summer while also signaling that Fall is just around the corner.
 If you have put off taking a Summer break, or are just looking for an end-of-summer outing, consider visiting us to take in the Labor Day weekend event at the Calvin Coolidge Homestead and State Historic Park in nearby Plymouth Notch.
 Besides just letting the pure Vermont country surroundings wash over you, amble over local walking trails, peruse the Coolidge homestead, schoolhouse, and the oldest Vermont cheese production facility, recently revived, before the Stand Up Shakespeare Company presents a free public performance of their Bard-Based Variety Show after which the annual Plymouth Folk and Blues Festival fills the air with live music performances for the rest of the afternoon.

 Stand Up Shakespeare is a collective troupe of New York City-based actors who have traveled to Vermont each Labor Day weekend annually for the last 13 years to present a new one-hour show made up of romance, tragedy, history, and comedy, all based in the works of William Shakespeare.
 The show is held at noon on Saturday, September 1, at the 173 year-old Union Christian Church located on the grounds of the Calvin Coolidge State Historic Site.
 Starting at 2p.m., and running until 5p.m., Saturday and Sunday, rain or shine, the 14th annual Plymouth Folk and Blues Festival showcases Vermont and internationally know musicians for a two-day festival of folk and blues music performed in the pure Vermont country air.